Geert Wilders: Trials

+2009

 Several groups and persons in the Netherlands have called for legal action against Wilders, while others, including Christian fundamentalists, defended his right to free speech.
 On 15 August 2007, a representative of the Prosecutors' Office in Amsterdam declared that dozens of reports against Wilders had been filed, and that they were all being considered.
 Attempts to prosecute Wilders under Dutch anti-hate speech laws in June 2008 failed, with the public prosecutor's office stating that Wilders' comments contributed to the debate on Islam in Dutch society and also had been made outside parliament.
 The office released a statement reading: "That comments are hurtful and offensive for a large number of Muslims does not mean that they are punishable.
 Freedom of expression fulfils an essential role in public debate in a democratic society.
 That means that offensive comments can be made in a political debate."
 On 21 January 2009, a three-judge court ordered prosecutors to try him.

-The Middle East Forum established a Legal Defence Fund for Wilders's defence.
-The New York Times ran an op-ed criticizing his views and arguing that "for a man who calls for a ban on the Koran to act as the champion of free speech is a bit rich", concluding, however that the lawsuit against Wilders might not be "a good thing for democracy", because it made him "look more important than he should be."

-A survey by Angus Reid Global Monitor found that public opinion is deeply split on the prosecution, with 50% supporting Wilders and 43% opposed.
-However, as of 2009, public support for the Party for Freedom had greatly increased since Wilders' legal troubles began, with the Party for Freedom virtually tied with the People's Party for Freedom and Democracy to be the third most popular party.
-According to Radio Netherlands, "Dutch politicians themselves seem to be keeping quiet on the issue; they are probably worried that media attention will only serve to make the controversial politician more popular".

 In late October 2010, the Dutch court approved a request from Geert Wilders to have new judges appointed forcing the court to retry the case.
 On 7 February 2011, Wilders returned to the court room in order that his legal team could present evidence from Islamic experts which the court rejected in 2010, including Mohammed Bouyeri, who murdered film-maker Theo van Gogh, and Dutch academic Hans Jansen.

 On 23 June 2011, Wilders was acquitted of all charges.
 A Dutch court said that his speech was legitimate political debate, but on the edge.
-Because both the public prosecutor and the defence requested complete acquittal, the verdict will most likely not be appealed.